 Dynasty Warriors: Gundam

 Dynasty Warriors: Gundam (ガンダム無双, Gundam Musou, lit.
-“Gundam Unrivalled”), known as Gundam Musou in Japan, is a series of tactical action video games based on the Gundam anime series.
-Developed by Omega Force and published by Namco Bandai Games, the series combines the hack-and-slash gameplay of the Dynasty Warriors franchise with the mecha and characters from various Gundam series.
+“Gundam Unrivalled”), known as Gundam Musou in Japan, is a 2007 tactical action video game based on the Gundam anime series.
+Developed by Omega Force and published by Namco Bandai Games, it represents the first collaboration between the Dynasty Warriors franchise and an anime property, marking a significant milestone as the first Warriors third-party collaboration title and the first Warriors game developed for the seventh console generation.

 Synopsis